 MAN 6726 Strategic Business Analysis (3 credits)

-ISM 7930 Selected Topics in MIS: Business Analytics (3 credits)
+ISM 7XXX Business Analytics (3 credits)

-GEB 7939 Special Topics: Creativity and Innovation (3 credits)
+GEB 7XXX Creativity and Innovation (3 credits)

-MAN 7939 Special Topics: Sustainability and Ethics (3 credits)
+GEB 6457 Ethics, Law and Sustainable Business Practices (3 credits)

 The final category of regular courses is proposed by faculty members based upon their areas of interest and expertise as well as student interests.
 Two of the following courses would be offered so as to provide exposure to a variety of research-related topics and activities.